The $60,000 Patio Inquiry Called While You Were Explaining That You Don't Mow Lawns.

 The project stays hot, the team stays focused, and the front door does not collapse under noise.

-Where Premium Landscape Revenue Quietly Leaks Out
+Where Premium Landscape Revenue Leaks Out

 These are the front-door failure patterns that hit project-led landscapers, hardscape contractors, outdoor-living builders, and install-led landscape firms hardest.